freeman-lab/gl-scene/README.md

 ]
 ```

-Add the lights to the scene and reinitialize.
+Add the lights to the scene and reinitialize (you always need to initialize after specifiying shapes or lights, but styles and other properties can be dynamically updated).

 ```javascript
 scene.lights(lights, styles)
 scene.init()
 ```

-Before redrawing, we're going to update the shape properties, making the floor darker, and giving each sphere the same emissive color as the light, so they look like they're glowing.
+Before redrawing, we're also going to update the shape properties, making the floor darker, and giving each sphere the same emissive color as the light, so they look like they're glowing.
 We can use `select` to update styles (and also do things like movement, see below).

 ```javascript
 scene.select('shape #floor').style({diffuse: [0.3, 0.3, 0.3]})